Germany: Climate

 Most of Germany has a temperate climate, ranging from oceanic in the north and west to continental in the east and southeast.
-Winters range from the cold in the Southern Alps to cool and are generally overcast with limited precipitation, while summers can vary from hot and dry to cool and rainy.
+Winters range from cold in the Southern Alps to cool and are generally overcast with limited precipitation, while summers can vary from hot and dry to cool and rainy.
 The northern regions have prevailing westerly winds that bring in moist air from the North Sea, moderating the temperature and increasing precipitation.
 Conversely, the southeast regions have more extreme temperatures.

-From February 2019 – 2020, average monthly temperatures in Germany ranged from a low of 3.3 C in January 2020 to a high of 19.8 C in June 2019.
+From February 2019–February 2020, average monthly temperatures in Germany ranged from a low of 3.3 C in January 2020 to a high of 19.8 C in June 2019.
 Average monthly precipitation ranged from 30 litres per square metre in February and April 2019 to 125 litres per square metre in February 2020.
 Average monthly hours of sunshine ranged from 45 in November 2019 to 300 in June 2019.

+Climate change in Germany is leading to long-term impacts on agriculture, more intense heat waves and cold waves, flash and coastal flooding, and reduced water availability.
+These changes could cost Germany up to €900 billion by 2050.